sevidmusic/Roady/README.md

 ### Layouts

+Layouts should be located in Roady's `layouts` directory.

+Layouts are not required, if none exist Roady will use it's own internally defined layout.

 Layouts define uniquely named sections to define the `html` structure of different Responses to a Request to a website.

 Layouts do not define styles, just structure.

-Layouts are not required, if none exist Roady will use it's own internally defined layout.

-Layouts should be located in Roady's `layouts` directory.
+Styles should be defined by a Module.

 Available layouts may be used by any website running on Roady, but each website may only use one layout.